bmun/huxley/docs/CONTRIBUTE.md

 	$ rvm use --create @huxley

+### Hub
+Hub is a command line interface to GitHub.
+Install it using Homebrew, with

+	$ brew install hub

 ### Create a Fork and Clone
 Begin by creating a fork of this repository.
 Go to the top-right of this repository page and click "Fork" (read Github's [guide](http://help.github.com/forking/) for a refresher on forking.
 If you're new to GitHub, remember to [set up SSH keys](https://help.github.com/articles/generating-ssh-keys) as well).
 Then, clone your repository, `cd` into it, and add this one as an upstream remote: